 Catalog properties let you control an activity's behavior in your catalog.
 These properties give you control of the activity's availability in the catalog, how it's organized in your catalog, and it's accessibility to learners.

-- Display: Makes the activity available to learners in Browse.
+- Display: Makes the activity available to learners in your catalog.

 To Display, or not to...Display?

-if the box is unchecked, users can be enrolled into the activity by link, auto-enrollment, or admin enrollment, but they won't be able to find or access the activity via Browse or Search - unless the activity is included in a Path that is accessible to users.
+If the box is unchecked, users can be enrolled into the activity by link, auto-enrollment, or admin enrollment, but they won't be able to find or access the activity via browsing or Search - unless the activity is included in a Path that is accessible to users.

 - Search: check this box to keep the activity from appearing in search results as a stand-alone activity.

-- Summary: A short summation of the activity that is shown to learners in Catalog search and browse results, as well as in Notifications.
+- Summary: A short summation of the activity that is shown to learners in Catalog search results, as well as in Notifications.